moparisthebest/sendxmpp-rs/README.md

-  -c, --config CONFIG  path to config file. default: ~/.config/sendxmpp.toml with fallback to /etc/sendxmpp/sendxmpp.toml -e, --force-pgp      Force OpenPGP encryption for all recipients -a, --attempt-pgp    Attempt OpenPGP encryption for all recipients
+  -c, --config CONFIG  path to config file. default: ~/.config/sendxmpp.toml with fallback to /etc/sendxmpp/sendxmpp.toml -e, --force-pgp      Force OpenPGP encryption for all recipients -a, --attempt-pgp    Attempt OpenPGP encryption for all recipients -r, --raw            Send raw XML stream, cannot be used with recipients or PGP -p, --presence       Send a <presence/> after connecting before sending messages, required for receiving for --raw -m, --muc            Recipients are Multi-User Chats -n, --nick NICK      Nickname to use in Multi-User Chats
 ```

 Usage examples: